khushi-66/Khushi-66/README.md

 ### JavaScript Todo Application

-Task management application that allows users to create, manage, and delete tasks dynamically with Local Storage
+Task management application that allows users to create, manage, and delete tasks dynamically with  the Local Storage

 **Tech Stack:** HTML, CSS, JavaScript